kutlay/kutlay.github.io/_posts/2025-01-02-if-null-is-tricky.md

 Returns 1 as expected.

-The above approach works because MYSQL does have a "relaxed" string format while comparing dates (https://dev.mysql.com/doc/refman/8.4/en/using-date.html) but there are limitations.
+The above approach works because MYSQL does have a "relaxed" string format while comparing dates ([B.3.4.2 Problems Using DATE Columns](https://dev.mysql.com/doc/refman/8.4/en/using-date.html)) but there are limitations.

 Even better is to make sure the types are the same by using casting on both sides: